-According to director Paul Lynch in the documentary Going to Pieces: The Rise and Fall of the Slasher Film, he was having difficulty securing financing until Jamie Lee Curtis signed on.
+According to director Paul Lynch in the documentary "Going to Pieces: The Rise and Fall of the Slasher Film", he was having difficulty securing financing until Jamie Lee Curtis signed on.
 Once the film was shot, Paramount expressed interest in distributing the movie.
 However, they only wanted to open it in 300 theaters whereas Avco Embassy Pictures offered to release it in 1200 theaters.
-As a result Avco Embassy released Prom Night.
-That same year, Paramount released another independent slasher film, Friday the 13th.
+Avco Embassy released Prom Night as a result.
+That same year, Paramount released another independent slasher film, Friday the 13th (1980).

 Hamilton High custodian Mr. Sykes, albeit drunk on the evening of the prom, knew that a killer was loose because he was secluded in the same storage room that Wendy ran into when she was being pursued.
 You can see the camera pan left to his silhouette shortly after she enters the space to hide.

 According to Paul Zaza, the prom scene was shot with actual disco hits that the production company later realized they couldn't afford the rights to.
 This gave Zaza a week and a half to create similar, origonal disco songs for the film that were close, but not so close they could be sued.